Worried your Facebook ads conversion rate is so low?

 Campaign types themselves will vary greatly.

-Interest based audiences will often have low conversion rates, and re-targeting ads will have high conversion rates.
+When using interest based audiences you will often have low conversion rates, however your re-targeting ads will have high conversion rates.
 This is because interest based audiences are unfamiliar with your brand whereas re-targeting audiences already know who you are and what you offer.

-Generally speaking, eCommerce conversion rates have an average range from as low as 1.5% to as high as 4.5%.
-Lead Generation conversion rates have an average range from as low as 0.8% and as high as 12%.
+Generally speaking, the average conversion rates for Facebook ads that are eCommerce have a range from as low as 1.5% to as high as 4.5%.
+The average conversion rates for Facebook ads when used in Lead Generation have a range from as low as 0.8% and as high as 12%.

 Website conversion rates also vary depending on the source of website visitors.
 Conversions from Facebook Ads often varies in quality and quantity when compared to Google Ads and Search Engine Optimisation.

-Here are three reasons why your Facebook ads conversion rate is low;
+Here are three reasons why your Facebook conversion rate might be low;

 Reason #1: Your Facebook Ads Fail To Tell People What You Want Them To Do